Farghal1/vehicle_control_pkg/README.md

 #### Node Parameters:
    * `traj_topic_name`: Name of the topic where the planned trajectory is published.
    * `pose_topic_name`: Name of the topic where the vehicle's current pose and twist are published.
-   * `steering_topic_name`: Name of the topic to publish calculated throttle inputs to, according to the vehicle model within the simulator.
+   * `steering_topic_name`: Name of the topic to publish calculated steering angles to, according to the vehicle model within the simulator.
    * `steering_max`: Maximum absolute steering angle in radians.
    * `wheelbase`: The length of the vehicle's wheelbase in meters.
    * `rear_to_cg`: The distace from the center of the rear-axle to the vehicle center of gravity along its longitudinal axis.